betadelta88/milliman-design-system-test/README.md

 - Static CSS
 - SCSS File

-For Static CSS files:
+###Static CSS files:
-1)Download the latest release from either [GitHub Release](https://github.com/MJordanMilliman/milliman-design-system-test/releases) or [GitHub Package](https://github.com/MJordanMilliman/milliman-design-system-test/packages) .
+1. Download the latest release from either [GitHub Release](https://github.com/MJordanMilliman/milliman-design-system-test/releases) or [GitHub Package](https://github.com/MJordanMilliman/milliman-design-system-test/packages) .
 Include the css for the desirable theme as you would for with any other css.
-2)Reference the CSS in your HTML file.
-You can find the CSS in 'themes/css' 3)Reference the JavaScript file in your HTML file.
+1. Reference the CSS in your HTML file.
+You can find the CSS in 'themes/css'
+1. Reference the JavaScript file in your HTML file.
 You find the JavaScript files in 'themes/js'

-For SCSS File:
+###SCSS File:
 The SCSS files can be found in 'themes/scss'.
 Include the following at the top of your index.scss file:
 `@import '@MjordanMilliman/milliman-design-system-test/themes/white/scss/index.scss';